anasfik/nostr/README.md

 print(isVerified); // ...
 ```

-if the user is verified, the function will return `true`, otherwise it will return `false`.
+if the user is verified, the function will return `true`, otherwise, it will return `false`.